 Computational Approaches to Memory and Plasticity

 We invite Ph.D. students, master’s students, final-year undergraduates, and postdocs worldwide from all backgrounds to CAMP@Pune.
 At this intensive 17-day course, students will be trained in theoretical and computational modeling of memory and plasticity in the brain, spanning different scales of space, time, and complexity.
-This year’s flavor of CAMP will be Data-Driven Neuroscience.
-The course will have lectures, hands-on tutorials, and projects to launch students into the exciting field of computational neuroscience.
+This year’s flavor of CAMP will be Networks across scales.
+The course will include lectures, hands-on tutorials, and projects geared towards providing a thorough introduction to the exciting and interdisciplinary field of computational neuroscience.
 Accommodation and meals will be covered for the participants.

 Speakers